menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 .. meta::
-   :description: How to manage DHCP scopes in the Micetro
+   :description: How to manage DHCP scopes in Micetro
    :keywords: DHCP management, DHCP scopes

 .. _dhcp-scopes: